jzerbe/jzerbe.github.com/_posts/2014-05-22-breakfast-burritos.md

 5. Dump the potato hash onto plate.
 Scramble the 4 eggs along with the green onions.
 6. Turn off stove-top and use the remaining heat and oil residue to prep your 4 tortillas.
-7. Portion out potato, egg, and onion mix into the tortillas.
+7. Portion out the grated cheese, potato, egg, and onion mix into the tortillas.
 8. Cover the tops of the rolled tortillas with sour cream and chili/salsa product of choosing.
 9. Serve with fresh cut bell peppers.